Load Planning: Definition, Importance, Tips, and Beyond

 8. Reporting & analytics

-Look for software that provides advanced reporting and analytics capabilities.
+Look for software that provides advanced summary of delivery routes capabilities.
 Detailed performance analysis reports enable data-driven decision-making, helping you continuously improve load planning strategies and overall shipping efficiency.

 9. Integration with existing systems